 Get Back to Your Roots

 Did your parents grow up somewhere different from where they live now?
-Head “home” with them for a stroll down memory lane and priceless glimpse into your family’s past.
-If you’re an urbanite, you’ll love the down time in the small town where your parents met (and they might love rekindling their relationship).
-An Italian-American family’s tour of the Old Country could be perfect for solidifying family bonds and deeper appreciation of your traditions.
+Head “home” with them for a stroll down memory lane and get a priceless glimpse into your family’s past.
+If you’re an urbanite, you’ll love the downtime in the small town where your parents met (and they might love rekindling their relationship).
+An Italian-American family’s tour of the Old Country could be perfect for solidifying family bonds and a deeper appreciation of your traditions.

 Visit the Rest of the Family

 Got an out-of-state sibling, aunt and uncle on the other side of the country or some other close relative living elsewhere?
 Pay ‘em a visit and take Mom and Pop along for the ride.
 Of course, any new additions to your family are the ultimate reason to drop in (announced obviously) on the loved ones and enjoy one another’s company and celebrate your ties.